yao-creative/yiyaotan-site/content/blog/ee/firstprinciplesmaths.md

 3. A startup is a process rather than an idea / product/ one hit wonder, similar to above, also the value of a company is the aggregate value of time of a self involutive process integral of t f_{t+1}(f_{t}(x,t)).

 4. Customers are king: The only real measurable metric of the value a company brings to society is the value of transactions between the company and its customers which is upperbounded by value the company brings to the customer.
+Fuzzy value can be approximated by reveal preference theory.

 5. Tech debt can have heavy effects on iteration speed (Stripe research): Knowing what you don't know is an NP hard problem similar to [Compression Sensing](https://en.wikipedia.org/wiki/Compressed_sensing) where one tries to approximate a higher vector space with a lower dimensional vector.
 Figuring out what one doesn't know takes exponential time (approximate because one can also read online), however, given a higher dimensional vector projection is polynomial time.
 A good hire in the moment lowers the uncertainty to what the company doesn't know.
 (Which also leads to the value of learning as an individual).